phemankita/catalog-ms-spring/README.md

 ## Introduction

 This project will demonstrate how to deploy a Spring Boot Application with an Elasticsearch database onto a Kubernetes Cluster.
-At the same time, it will also demonstrate how to deploy a dependency Microservice (Inventory) and its MySQL datastore.
+At the same time, it will also demonstrate how to deploy a dependency Microservice like Inventory and its MySQL datastore.
 To know more about Inventory microservices, check [this](https://github.com/ibm-garage-ref-storefront/inventory-ms-spring) out.

 ![Application Architecture](static/catalog.png?raw=true)